kaiorosa1/100-days-of-code/log.md

 **Thoughts**: I'll start talking about the Udemy courses that I'm taking here as well.
 I won't be counting them as 100DaysOfCode time (for now)  but they are also work that I'm doing so I want to be writing about him as well.
 FCC is a lot of fun and it's exciting to be working on projects even though they are simple but you are really putting into use what you learned.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/d786ebe492d9c1ba60dcaa6095ca6b48d5afcc0a

+### Day 17: February 12, 2019

+**Today's Progress**: Worked on Survey Page (FCC) I'm using this opporturnity to use Bootstrap 4 on my project.
+It's not a requirement but I think it's a great opporutunity to play around with it and I think when you use bootstrap is easier to make a beautiful project.
+For the next session I'll be doing that.

+**Thoughts**: It's fun and I think I'm getting a better idea of how long it takes me to build something.

+**Link(s) to work**: Commit on Github :